 A Graduate Certificate in Human Resource Management is also a pathway course for a masters degree.
 The subjects you complete are embedded in a masters program and count towards a masters if you want to continue studying after finishing the course.

 Most grad cert courses consist of foundation subjects.
 Essentially, you study basic management and HR topics that would be most useful if your background in HR is limited.
 But you can also do an advanced course, with subjects such as People Analytics, Healthy Work and Wellbeing, and Diversity and Inclusion.
-Refer to the HR courses page for more information.

 Masters in Human Resource Management

 No-one can question your credentials for a human resources manager job if you hold a Masters in Human Resource Management degree.
 The specialist program provides extensive and advanced training in how to be an HR manager.
+It is simply the best qualification to work in HR.

 Examples of the types of subjects a masters covers are managing change, business strategy, managing and rewarding performance, professional practices, employment law, strategic HR development, and employment relations.
 Students build skills and knowledge across all the major functions of an HR team.

-What do Human Resources Managers Do?
+What Human Resources Managers Do

-The fundamental job of human resources managers is to extract maximum value out of an organisation’s people.
+The fundamental job of human resources managers is to extract value out of an organisation’s people.
 If that sounds exploitative, it’s not.
 Getting the best people, placing them in the right jobs, keeping them motivated and enthusiastic, and developing and retaining talent are all part of the job.
 HR managers strive to achieve a win-win, getting great outcomes for people and employers.

 Key functions of a human resource manager are to manage: staffing plans, recruitment processes, individual performance reporting and incentives, training and development, conditions of employment policies, workplace culture, dispute resolution, implementing industrial relations procedures, and health and safety compliance.